Lee959/COMP3005_final_project/src/main/java/org/example/README.md

 This project makes extensive use of **Hibernate ORM** to manage database persistence and entity relationships.
 Instead of manually writing SQL for every operation, our system relies on Hibernate to:

-### ✔ Map Java classes to PostgreSQL tables
+### Map Java classes to PostgreSQL tables
-Each entity in the `org.example.entity` package is annotated using JPA annotations such as:
+Each entity in the `org.example.model` package is annotated using JPA annotations such as:

 - `@Entity`
 - `@Table`